Mouth or Genitals, What Kind of Herpes Do You Actually Have?

 About the Author

-Dr. F. David, MD is a board-certified infectious disease specialist focused on STI prevention, diagnosis, and treatment.
-He blends clinical precision with a direct, sex-positive approach and is committed to expanding access to reliable health information.
+Dr. F. David, MD is a board-certified infectious disease specialist who works on preventing, diagnosing, and treating STIs.
+He combines clinical accuracy with a direct, sex-positive approach and is dedicated to making reliable health information more widely available.

 Reviewed by: [Reviewer Name, Credentials] | Last medically reviewed: February 2026